- Home

 There are many reasons why you might want to return to education in later life.
 Perhaps you’d like to gain a qualification to advance or change your career.
 Or maybe you simply want to learn more about a subject you’re passionate about.

-With this in mind, we’ve put together a list of six common fears you might have about returning to study, as well as some tips and advice to help you move past them and set off on your educational journey.
+With this in mind, we’ve put together a list of six common fears you might have about returning to study, alongside some tips and advice to help you move past them and set off on your educational journey.

 1. Will I fit in with the other students?

-If you’re planning on returning to a classroom setting, then it’s perfectly understandable that you might be experiencing worries about fitting in with the other students on your course.
+If you’re planning on returning to a classroom setting, it’s perfectly understandable that you might be experiencing worries about fitting in with other students.
 As a mature student, you might be thinking that you’ll ‘stand out’ amongst the typically younger students.

 However, it’s worth reminding yourself that you’re not alone and there are many more mature students taking GCSE’s, A-levels, degrees, and other courses than you might think.
-In fact, government data tells us that, in 2019, 37% of all university undergraduate students were mature students, as well as 50% of all postgraduate students.
+According to UCAS, nearly 40 per cent of UK undergraduates are mature students.

 If you’re returning to university, it’s also worth seeing if your student union runs a mature student society.
-These are groups run by students where mature learners can get together to socialise and support one another.
+These are groups run by students where mature learners can get together to socialise and support each other.

 Rest Less member Christine, who went back to university in her 50s, had this to say about the younger students on her course:

-2. Will I find returning to education too difficult?
+2. Will I find returning to education too challenging?

-Many people looking to return to education later in life might be concerned or even put off by worries that they might find the work too difficult – especially when it comes to further education like undergraduate and postgraduate degrees.
-But while you might have been out of the education game for a number of years, this shouldn’t put you off developing yourself and achieving your goals.
+Many people looking to return to education later in life might be concerned or even put off by worries about finding the work too difficult.
+This is especially true when it comes to further education, like undergraduate and postgraduate degrees.
+But while you might have been out of the education game for several years, this shouldn’t prevent you from achieving your goals.

-Try to remember that, as an older adult, the life and professional experience that you’ve gained over the years will be invaluable when it comes to your studies.
-You’ll be bringing a unique perspective to the classroom, which won’t only help you with your own work, but will contribute to the diverse classroom environment, particularly in things like seminars and discussions.
+Try to remember that, as an older adult, the life and professional experience you’ve gained over the years will be invaluable when it comes to your studies.
+You’ll bring a unique perspective to the classroom, which won’t only help you with your own work but will contribute to the diverse classroom environment, particularly in things like seminars and discussions.

-Our article, 9 tips to help you get back into learning after a long break, also has plenty of suggestions for ways to ease yourself back into the learning process – from making a plan to using focus apps.
+Our article, 9 tips to help you get back into learning after a long break, also has plenty of suggestions for ways to ease yourself back into studying – from making a plan to using focus apps.

 3. Will I be able to afford to return to education?

-If one of your concerns about returning to education is not knowing whether or not you can afford your course, then try not to worry, as there are a wide range of funding options that you can take advantage of.
+If one of your concerns about returning to education is not knowing whether or not you can afford your course, remember that there’s a wide range of funding options that you can take advantage of.

-Secondly, there are plenty of government schemes available to help you fund not only your education but to help towards your living expenses too – so it’s worth checking if you’re eligible for any of these.
+Secondly, there are plenty of government schemes available to help you fund not only your education but also your living expenses – so it’s worth checking if you’re eligible for any of these.

 To find out more about the different government funding options available, and to see if you’re eligible for any, head over to the education page of the government’s website.
-You might also want to check with your course provider, to see if they run any scholarships or bursaries that you might be able to take advantage of.
+You might also want to check with your course provider to see if they run any scholarships or bursaries that you can take advantage of.

 It’s also worth remembering that the price of courses will vary depending on where you study.
-Sometimes, these variations can be small, for example, the National Extension College offers their GCSE English Literature course for £495, while Open Study College offers their version of the same course for £449.
+Sometimes, these variations are relatively small; for example, the National Extension College offers its GCSE English Literature course for £470, while Open Study College offers its version of the same course for £349.

 However, sometimes the differences in price can be huge.
-For instance, The Open University usually offers degree courses at a fraction of the price of traditional universities, which means you could save thousands of pounds on your education.
+For instance, The Open University usually offers degree courses that are thousands of pounds less than those at traditional universities.
 So it’s worth shopping around before you decide on a course, to get the best value for your money.

 4. How can I balance my studies and my other responsibilities?